 2019 Scholarship recipients: Back row-Vance McSpadden, Oklahoma Tennis Hall of Fame member & OKTF Board member; Hudson Dick, Broken Arrow, attending John Brown University; Landon Swopes, Ada, attending Stanford University.
 Front row-Carolyn Richmond, OKTF Scholarship Chair; Nathaly Perilla, Yukon, attending OCCC; Clancy Tresemer, Norman North, attending OCCC; Caroline Hillock, Tulsa, attending Tulsa Community College.

 The Oklahoma Tennis Foundation awards college scholarships that honor two Oklahoma Tennis Hall of Fame members.
 The Curtis Richmond Scholarship and the Wayne Hirst Scholarship are need-based scholarships to provide tuition/housing assistance.
-All applicants must be varsity high school senior tennis players and apply by the deadline of January 10, 2022.
+All applicants must be varsity high school senior tennis players.

 Curtis Richmond Scholarship